 A docile, happy steer produces more tender beef.

-“That is why we DNA test our animals for docility to make sure we start with the right genetics, then we handle them in a stress-free manner,” says Jeff Rusk, of Bar 3 Ranch Grass Fed Beef.
+“That is why we DNA test the mothers for docility to make sure we start with the right genetics, then we handle them in a stress-free manner,” says Jeff Rusk, of Bar 3 Ranch Grass Fed Beef.

 “We provide a custom blended cube of molasses and alfalfa as a tasty treat that brings ‘em running to us!” says Rusk.
 “When we move cattle from pasture to pasture or into the corral for health inspections, it is no big deal.
 Easy handling technique equals a tender steak on your plate.”